-Support Reach Codes for
+Reach Codes for

 Building Electrification, Solar, and EV Charging

-Glendale City Council will consider adopting ordinances to
+Glendale City Council has adopted ordinances to:

 VISIT Glendale’s Reach Code Webpage